day0market/pyalgotrader/docs/data_recoder.md

 &nbsp;

-### Save the subscription information tojsonfile
+###  save the subscription information to json file

-- The maintick_recordingsorbar_recordingsbysave_json()Save function toC:\Users\Administrator\\.vntraderWithin the folderdata_recorder_setting.jsonon。
+-  the main tick_recordings or bar_recordings by save_json() save function to C:\Users\Administrator\\.vntrader within the folder data_recorder_setting.json on .
-- ThatjsonFile is used to store the task Quotes record，When the market starts each module，Will callload_setting()Function to gettick_recordingswithbar_recordingsdictionary，And then began the task of recording。
+-  that json file is used to store the task quotes record ， when the market starts each module ， will call load_setting() function to get tick_recordings with bar_recordings dictionary ， and then began the task of recording .
 ```
 setting_filename = "data_recorder_setting.json"
     def save_setting(self):